jsmn-prhmt/Portfolio/content/projects/Workout-Buddy.md

   - MongoDB (Mongoose)
   - JWT
   - Heroku
-showInProjects: false
+showInProjects: true
 ---

-Workout tracking application built with the MERN stack and REST API.
+Workout tracking application built with the MERN stack and REST API
-Backend is Node js Express app, using Mongoose models to interact with MongoDB, and frontend is React app.

-Using JWT for authentication.
+Using JWT for authentication and deployed with Heroku
-Deployed to Heroku.